Neighborhoods of Tulsa, Oklahoma: Southside

 Tulsa's south side is popularly considered to be south of the Skelly Bypass (I-44), bounded on the south by the city of Bixby, on the west by the Arkansas River and the city of Jenks, and on the east by the city of Broken Arrow.
 Many new luxurious homes have been constructed here in the last few decades, as well as numerous apartments, in various price ranges.
-Land in the area is becoming scarce, however, and development now has begun to spread to neighboring Jenks and Bixby to the south and west, as well as Broken Arrow to the east.
+Land in the area is becoming scarce, however, and development has begun to spread to neighboring Jenks and Bixby to the south and west, as well as Broken Arrow to the east.
 As a more affluent demographic has moved into the area, businesses tailored to such residents have also opened nearby.
-The city's largest automotive dealer strips are located along S. Memorial Dr. from 91st to 101st Streets and from 51st to 31st Streets.
-The Riverwalk Crossing Shopping Center, just over the river in Jenks at 96th st. includes a movie theater, fine dining, and shopping.
+The city's largest automotive dealerships are located along S. Memorial Dr., from 91st to 101st Streets, and from 51st to 31st Streets.
+The Riverwalk Crossing Shopping Center, just over the river in Jenks at 96th Street, includes a movie theater, fine dining, and shopping.
 Nearby lies the Oklahoma Aquarium, the only one in the state of Oklahoma.
 Local freshwater fish are complemented by a fine selection of saltwater animals, including sharks.
 The Karl and Beverly White National Fishing Tackle Museum has over 20,000 pieces valued at more than $4 million.
 This exhibit makes up the largest and most comprehensive antique fishing tackle collection in the world.

-St. Francis Hospital and its surrounding medical practitioner's offices is located at 61st and Yale and is one of the largest in the state.
+St. Francis Hospital and its surrounding medical practitioners' offices, located at 61st and Yale, are one of the largest in the state.
 Prominent in that area of town is the upscale Braeswood neighborhood, East 61st to 63rd Streets and Louisville to Oswego Avenues.
-Another healthcare cluster exists around South 91st and Mingo, including Hillcrest Hospital South, Cancer Treatment Center of America and Saint Francis Hospital South.
+Another healthcare cluster exists around South 91st and Mingo, including Hillcrest Hospital South and Saint Francis Hospital South.